 Services and Eligibility

-Noncitizen victims of trafficking and victims of domestic violence and other serious crimes are eligible to TCVAP benefits and services equivalent to those available to refugees, including (but not limited to): CalWORKs, Refugee Cash Assistance (RCA), California Food Assistance Program, Cash Assistance Program for Immigrants (CAPI), In-Home Supportive Services, Medi-Cal, employment services and/or supportive services through Welfare-to-Work (WtW).
+Noncitizen victims of trafficking and victims of domestic violence and other serious crimes are eligible to TCVAP benefits and services equivalent to those available to refugees, including (but not limited to) the following which are State-funded programs: TCVAP CalWORKs, TCVAP Cash Assistance equivalent to the Refugee Cash Assistance (RCA) program, California Food Assistance Program, Cash Assistance Program for Immigrants (CAPI), In-Home Supportive Services, Medi-Cal, employment services and/or supportive services through Welfare-to-Work (WtW).
 Although not mandated by law, Los Angeles County has agreed to extend General Relief benefits to individuals with a T or U Visa.

-Potential eligibility for this population is dependent upon the applicant establishing their claim as a victim of trafficking, domestic violence and/or other serious crimes.
+Potential eligibility for this population is dependent upon the applicant establishing their claim as a victim of trafficking (T Visa) or domestic violence and/or other serious crimes (U Visa).
 The applicant must have applied for a T or U Visa or is taking steps to apply for a T Visa.

 T and U Visa applicants with children are eligible to receive 60 months of State-funded CalWORKs benefits.
-T and U Visa single adults are eligible to receive 4 months of State-funded RCA benefits.
-Once the T Visa application is approved, the individual is eligible to receive 4 months of federally-funded RCA; this is not applicable for U Visa applicants.
+T and U Visa single adults are eligible to receive 4 months of State-funded TCVAP Cash Assistance benefits.
+Once the adult trafficking victim has been certified by ORR, the individual is eligible to receive 4 months of federally-funded RCA; this is not applicable for U Visa applicants.

 T and U Visa holders are eligible to General Relief once CalWORKs or RCA benefits have been exhausted.

-Once CalWORKs/RCA benefits are approved for the T or U Visa applicant, the participant is referred to GAIN for WtW/Refugee Employment Program (REP) services:
+Once TCVAP CalWORKs/TCVAP Cash Assistance benefits are approved for the T or U Visa applicant, the participant is referred to GAIN for WtW/Refugee Employment Program (REP) services

 Quick Policy Facts

-Note: Effective May 5, 2025, the Refugee Cash Assistance (RCA) and the Trafficking and Crime Victims Assistance Program (TCVAP) Cash Assistance was reduced from 12 months to 4 months.
+Note: Effective May 5, 2025, TCVAP Cash Assistance was reduced from 12 months to 4 months.
 Those who become eligible on or after May 5, 2025, are subject to the new 4-month eligibility period, while those who became eligible prior to May 5, 2025, will remain eligible under the 12-month eligibility period.

 How to Apply